 11. Psychic abilities

-Your intuitive power manifests synchronicities.
+Your super intuitive power manifests synchronicities.

 12. Law of attraction